noellerobertson/noellerobertson/README.md

 ![nmapeyes](nmapeyes.jpg)

 ## :wave: Hi there!
 My name is Noelle Robertson.
-Welcome to my GitHub Portfolio.
+Welcome to my GitHub Page.

 I am a technology coordinator for a school district researching cybersecurity solutions/efficiency for the K12 sector, particularly those with low technology/cybersecurity budgets.